Hira-0534/user-registerstion-form/README.md

 ## 📌 Project Overview

-This project is a **backend-based User Registration and Login system** developed as part of an **EAD / Web Engineering assignment**.
+This project is a **backend-based User Registration and Login system** developed as part of an ** Web Engineering assignment**.
 The system allows users to register and log in using a **MySQL database** for data storage.

 The project focuses on **server-side authentication**, database connectivity, and API response handling.